-There are currently 2.4 million Monro shares held short by investors – that's known as Monro's "short interest".
-This figure is 8.6% up from 2.2 million last month.
+There are currently 2.9 million Monro shares held short by investors – that's known as Monro's "short interest".
+This figure is 3% down from 3.0 million last month.

 There are a few different ways that this level of interest in shorting Monro shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Monro.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Monro.